Goobaroo/docker-sevtechages/README.md

 ## Description

-This container is primaryily built to run on an [Unraid](https://unraid.net) server, outside of that your milliage will vary.
+This container is built to run on an [Unraid](https://unraid.net) server, outside of that your milliage will vary.

-The docker on first run will download the same version as tagged of SevTech: Ages - 3.2.3 and install it.
+The docker on first run will download the same version as tagged of `SevTech: Ages - 3.2.3` and install it.
 This can take a while as the Forge installer can take a bit to complete.
 You can watch the logs and it will eventually finish.

 After the first run it will simply start the server.

+Note: There are no modded minecraft files shipped in the container, they are all downloaded at runtime.

 ## Requirements